 Last month, we talked about how to discipline your child.
-Today we want to follow up with that by discussing creative discipline ideas for kids.
-If you’re in a discipline rut with your child and things are not seeming to work for you, listen below for some new ideas.
+Today we want to follow up by discussing creative discipline ideas for kids.
+If you’re in a discipline rut with your child and things aren’t working for you, listen below for some new ideas.

 My wife Susan joins us to share the 21 Creative Consequences tool that iMOM developed for moms to offer more creative discipline ideas.